christopherdurr/booknotes/blockchain.md

 Here is a summary of the dilemma.
 Banks do not want to change banking.
 Startups want to change banking.
 Blockchain wants to change the world.

 ## Chapter 5: Lighthouse Industries and New Intermediaries

+Blockchain infrastructures have multiple built-in redundancies, and are very resilient.

+Soon, we will be able to get a “proof for everything.”
+The vision is this: trust checking should be a frictionless process, as easy as your searches on Google.

+DAO (Distributed Autonomous Organization)

+There are many ways in which governments can use blockchain-based services

+* Marriage Registration
+* Property Ownership
+* Motor Vehicle Registration
+* Patents
+* Licenses
+* Taxes
+* Voting

+Blockchain’s capabilities are going to be a silver bullet that will fix the challenges with medical records and patient data privacy.

+Uses of the blockchain the medical industry include:

+* Sharing our patient data in the aggregate, while anonymizing it to ensure privacy is maintained.
+This is helpful in research, and for comparing similar cases against one another.
+* Recording and time-stamping delivery of medical procedures or events, in order to reduce insurance fraud, facilitate compliance and verification of services being rendered.
+* Recording the maintenance history of critical pieces of medical equipment, for example, an MRI scanner, providing a permanent audit trail.
+* Carrying a secure wallet with our full electronic medical record in it, or our stored DNA, and allowing its access, in case of emergency.
+* Verifying provenance on medications, to eliminate illegal drug manufacturing

+## Chapter 6: Implementing Blockchain Technology

+It takes some time before a given issue (the blockchain) gains momentum, understanding, and share of mind within senior executive ranks,